weisbrja/EvolutionSimulatorWeb/README.md

 # Evolution Simulator Web

-This is Evolution Simulator is being developed using a JavaScript Frontend and Gradle.
+This is my [Evolution Simulator](https://github.com/weisbrja/EvolutionSimulator) with a JavaScript Frontend and a Java Backend.